Quantifying Skin Patterns: Mathematical Interpretations of Camouflaging Techniques in Animals

 Saliency Mapping

-Saliency is a way to quantitatively determine how distinct an animal’s markings are from their surrounding visual (Pike, 2018).
+Saliency is a way to quantitatively determine how distinct an animal’s markings are from their surrounding visual environment (Pike, 2018).
 An animal with high salience has a large contrast to its background and can very easily be detected, whereas low salience is the opposite.
 Thus, camouflaging animals using disruptive colouration aim to minimize their salience to their surrounding background.
 Since salience is merely an interaction between the animal’s appearance and its environment, an animal well camouflaged to one background may have high salience against another (Pike, 2018).
 Therefore, quantifying salience must consider the relative characteristics of both the target and the background, and this is achieved in a technique called saliency mapping.

 Saliency maps are computational topographic models of a scene that describes how likely human gaze will be fixed to a certain location (Skurowski & Kasprowski, 2018).
 It is a model of “bottom-up” visual attention, which reflexively directs visual focus based on certain low-level visual features like colour, orientation, and/or brightness contrasts (Pike, 2018).
 The overall schematic of a salience map is seen in Figure 8, below.